Pra101/Pra101/README.md

 # Pra101
 # Bonjour 💗

-## This is Ishika Bansal, SWE intern at Microsoft' 2021.
+## This is Prahalad,' 2021.

-I am pursuing B.Tech in Computer Science Engineering , currently in my 3rd year.
+I am pursuing B.Tech in Computer Science Engineering , currently in my 2nd year.
 I am an active open source contributor and a Tech enthusiast.
-I have been selected for Flipkart Girls Wanna Code Program 2021 and also for Microsoft Codess Program 2020.

 <!--
 *ishikabansal04/ishikabansal04* is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.